A little bit about our history...

 Co-founder | Editor

-Sarah has a natural flair for creativity and design, and is our trends and image guru.
-She manages Benchpeg's news content, which includes writing news stories, journal features and curating image collages.
-She publishes content on the website and our newsletter and makes it look beautiful.
-But her passion for writing doesn't end here.
+Sarah has a natural flair for creativity and design, and is our trends and blog guru.
+She manages Benchpeg's weekly trends and fashion content.
+Her full time job is as the Editorial and Digital Assistant at Gem-A, where she works on Gem-A's Gems & Jewellery and The Journal of Gemmology publications as well as on their social media activity.
+Her passion for writing doesn't end here.
 Sarah runs a blog, Little Elysian, where she writes about food, fashion and lifestyle.

 Elizabeth's widespread knowledge of the jewellery trade makes her invaluable in managing Benchpeg's social media channels.
 She finds, curates and publishes all of the feeds we broadcast throughout the day.
 That's why our tweets and Facebook posts come with nuggets of resourceful content.
 When Elizabeth isn't working for Benchpeg, she designs and creates her own jewellery collections.